Autumn is not solely about the leaves turning. There are plants to plant for fall garden color to add more splashes of color to autumns palette.

 The Last of the Hummingbirds

 And it’s with a mix of gratitude and sadness that we’ve observed the number of hummingbirds decline as they depart for more temperate climes to the south.
-What a joy they were to have humming around!
-There are just two remaining now–a female and a young male.
-Soon, they too will likely hum off southward.
-Have a look at one of our last videos of a hummer made with an iPhone 8.
+The last two remaining—a female and a young male—just left for warmer zones. southward.
+What a joy they were to have humming around all summer!

 One last beauty to share is that of our deciduous winterberry holly (Ilex verticillata).

-The birds eat the holly berries after they’ve devoured the sweeter buries.
+The birds eat the holly berries after they’ve devoured other sweeter berries.
 Holly berries are stout and will last longer into winter.
 For now, our birds are flocking to the red dogwood berries.
 Once those are gone, they’ll turn more to the tarter holly berries.

 The green leaved branches of the holly bush are rather open and shrub like, looking a bit like privet.
 The real showing is autumn when the red berries on the green background dazzles the beholder.